radareorg/radare2/CONTRIBUTING.md

 * If the commit fixes a bug start with 'Fix #number - '
 * For extra details, add an empty line and use asterisk item list below
 * Use present simple grammar tense (Add vs Added, Fix vs Fixed/Fixes)
-* Prefix with `WIP:` if it's not yet ready to be merged

 ### Commit message hashtag list: